opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 ## Bar charts

-Bar charts, vertical or horizontal, compare categorical data and demonstrate changes of a variable over a period of time.
+Bar charts, vertical or horizontal, compare categorical data and depict changes of a variable over a period of time.
 Reference [Graphs and charts]({{site.url}}{{site.baseurl}}/dashboards/visualize/graphs-and-charts) to learn more about how to create and use them in Dashboards.

 <table style="table-layout: fixed ; width: 100%;">
 <tbody>